alien4cloud/alien4cloud.github.io/documentation/admin_guide/installation_configuration.md

 This section describe installation and configuration of Alien 4 Cloud for a production mode.
 If you whish to use Alien 4 Cloud for a demo or development mode please refer to the [getting started](#/documentation/getting_started/getting_started.html) guide.

-# Using alien 4 cloud as a war deployed in an existing container.

 # Logging configuration

 # Audit configuration

-# Resilience

-# Scalability

-Configure elastic search for